Lilac Chaser Fixation and Peripheral Awareness

 3. Let the disappearing gap move around the fixed circle.
 With steady focus, the colored balls may fade and the missing spot can look like a moving green afterimage.

-Lilac Chaser trains fixation, peripheral awareness, visual attention, and noticing change away from the point you are looking at.
+What it trains: Lilac Chaser trains fixation, peripheral awareness, visual attention, and noticing change away from the point you are looking at.
 For gaming, it can be a short warmup for catching movement near the edge of your vision without constantly shifting your gaze.